ardavanghaffari/programming-puzzles/balanced_brackets/README.md

 ## Time & Space complexity
 Given $n$ is the length of the input string, time complexity is $O(n)$ since we iterate through the characters in the string in the for loop.
-Space complexity is also $O(n)$ since at it's worst case, we'll have all the characters on the stack.
+Space complexity is also $O(n)$ since at its worst case, we'll have all the characters on the stack.
 For example in case of a string containing only opening brackets.